GP2022KSU/2022-GP2-04/README.md

 * **Display the product location**

-* **Supports Recommender system (An AI algorithm) for products with the same category with less price and products that have offers based on previous purchases**
+* **Supports Recommender system (An AI algorithm) for products with the same category with less prices and products that have offers based on previous purchases**

 ## 👩‍💻 Contributors
 <div align="center">